-During the early 1800s as Coleridge became increasingly aware of his poetic inspiration and the dissipation of his visionary gleam, he grew compensatingly more interested in the processes and implications of critical theory
+During the early 1800s as Coleridge became increasingly aware of his poetic inspiration and the dissipation of his visionary gleam, he grew compensatingly more interested in the processes and implications of critical theory.

 Despite the decline of his Pantisocratic ventures and his early revolutionary hopes he continued to speculate around the central principle of his philosophy, the ultimate unity and individuality in creation.
 Coleridge recognized contraries and complementary states of being, he also attempted to argue for interdependency, for wholeness, and for continuity in self-consciousness as the dynamic of human creativity.
 The shaping spirit of ‘Dejection’ manifests itself throughout Biographia Literaria as the unifying power of the imagination.

 Biographia Literaria (1817) is digressive series of meditation on poetry, poets and, above all, the nature of poetic imagination.
 Its complex philosophy draws both from Coleridge’s fruitful relationship with Wordsworth and from a wide range of European thinkers; it is both original and plagiaristic, prophetic and profoundly indebted to tradition, at once a personal apologia and a public discourse on metaphysics.
 Its most influential attempts at definition concern the distinction which Coleridge draws between ‘Fancy’, which merely assembles and juxtaposes images and impressions without fussing them, and ‘Imagination’, which actively moulds, transforms, and strives to bring into unity what it perceives.

 What Coleridge sees as the finite mind of the eternal act of creation in the infinite ‘I AM’ as the ‘Primary Imagination’ is, moreover, nothing less than ‘a repetition in the finite mind of the eternal act of creation in the infinite I AM’, a reflection of the working mind of the creator himself.
 It is, however, through a discussion of the vital ‘Secondary Imagination’ that he most develops the contrast with ‘Fancy’ for here he describes the mind creatively perceiving, growing, selecting, and shaping the stimuli of nature into new wholes.

 In the fifteenth chapter of Biographia Literaria, this definition of the creative imagination is exemplified in a study of Shakespeare’s work, a subject to which Coleridge had addressed himself in his lectures on Shakespeare and to which he frequently returned in the casually diffuse Table Talk (published posthumously in 1808) .
 Coleridge remains one of the most observant and provocative critics of Shakespeare, one who acknowledges distinctive qualities and yet allows for shortcomings, one who is both genial and reverential yet who shrinks from badolatry.